Man United to play Austria’s LASK in Europa League last 16 | Malay Mail

 Five-time former champions Sevilla face a tricky tie against Roma, while 2009 winners Shakhtar Donetsk will lock horns with Wolfsburg.

-Turkey’s Istanbul Basaksehir face FC Copenhagen, while Basel await the winners of the tie between Eintracht Frankfurt and Salzburg.
+Turkey’s Istanbul Basaksehir face FC Copenhagen, while Basel will take on Eintracht Frankfurt after their weather-delayed 6-3 victory on aggregate against Salzburg.

-Eintracht lead 4-1 on aggregate ahead of Friday’s second leg, which was pushed back 24 hours due to a storm warning and the forecast of dangerously high winds in Austria.

 The Swiss government has imposed a ban until March 15 on large-scale events involving more than 1,000 people as part of measures to contain the spread of the coronavirus.
 Basel are scheduled to host the return leg four days later.